Smoking Risks and Oral Health

 Oral cancer is a devastating disease that can be fatal if it is not found, and treated, in the earliest stages.
 Smoking is one of the biggest controllable contributing factors for oral cancer.
 Over 40,000 Americans are diagnosed with oral cancer every year.
 Approximately 80% to 90% of those diagnosed with oral cancer were smokers.
 Quitting smoking not only reduces your risk for oral cancer, but it can also reduce your risk of developing lung cancer and several other serious health issues.

-If you have any questions or concerns about smoking and your oral health or are looking for ways to quit, call Anchorage Dental Associates at (907) 276-7366 to learn more today.
+If you have any questions or concerns about smoking and your oral health or are looking for ways to quit, call Spalding Dental at (907) 276-7366 to learn more today.